 I really felt that lightning wouldn’t strike twice and i also felt that i had unfinished business to complete in Oman, so I had few qualms about going back.
 I felt vindicated in my decision when, back on Sarfait in 1975, I was able to participate in the final operations that sealed off the border…….. and hastened the collapse of enemy and the end of the war.
 I wouldn’t have been granted that satisfaction and many other pleasures if you hadn’t kept me alive.
 So thank you very much.

 Thankyou for forwarding your e-mails to and from (Anaesthetist).

 There is one thing about medicine and that is that it never fails to amaze.

 The kinetic energy in that fateful bullet must have been largely exhausted.
 There was however sufficient energy to traumatise the optic nerves on its way around the skull just above the eye sockets and render you blind for a while.

-If you have a tame doctor who you can call upon to demonstrate to you the anatomy on a model skull it show quite why (Anaesthetist) was so anxious to be in touch with you.( If you haven’t access to a tame medic I would be only too happy to send the odd diagram after I have returned from the USA towards the end of the month
+If you have a tame doctor who you can call upon to demonstrate to you the anatomy on a model skull it shows quite why (Anaesthetist) was so anxious to be in touch with you.( If you haven’t access to a tame medic I would be only too happy to send the odd diagram after I have returned from the USA towards the end of the month

-from SAF Officer
+From SAF Officer

 Having put me in touch with (Anaesthetist), I thought you might like to know the outcome.
 I hope I will be able to meet up with him, his busy schedule permitting.